Bankruptcy & Family Law in Australia

 Exampt property includes things like:

-- Property held on trust for another (although the trustee will require proof of the trust)
+• Property held on trust for another (or on their behalf).
+The trustee will require proof of the trust

 If one spouse is not bankrupt and owns half of the family home, or other assets, and the other spouse becomes bankrupt, here’s what happens: